ace411/bingo-functional/README.md

 Please check out the [documentation](https://github.com/ace411/bingo-functional/blob/master/docs/main.md) for more knowledge on how to use this library.

+Also, a [change log](https://github.com/ace411/bingo-functional/blob/master/docs/changes.md) exists and can be used to track changes made to the project.

 ## Dealing with problems

 Endeavor to create an issue on GitHub when the need arises or send an email to lochbm@gmail.com